vmsmith/CookBook/eggs_omelette-country-pepin.md

 #### Preparation

 1. Break and beat eggs (with cheese if desired)
-2. Peel and thinly slice potatoes
+2. Peel and thinly slice potatoes, **THEN PARBOIL**
 3. Thinly slice onions
 4. Slice tomatoes
 5. Chop chives (or other herbs)

 #### Directions

 1. Sauté potato and onion slices in oil/butter with a dash of salt (covered)
 2. Add egg and continue to cook
 3. Place tomato slices on top & season with salt and pepper and a drizzle of oil
 4. Broil
 5. Slide it out or flip it